The Pan-STARRS1 Surveys: Overview of PS1 Data Products

 \subsubsection{Forced Photometry Tables}

-Forced photometry is carried out at the positions of all significant objects found in at least two bands.
+Forced photometry is carried out on the warps at the positions of all significant objects found in at least two bands in the stacks.
 This requirement keeps the number of forced objects to a practical number.
-Single band detections, especially z-band dropouts or objects found only in y-band are a non-trivial subject of active research.
+Single band detections, especially $z$-band dropouts, i.e. objects found only in $y$-band, are a non-trivial subject of active research.

 The forced detection measurements made on individual warp images are reported in the ForcedWarpMeasurement table.
-Where the field-of-view of the exposure contains the position of the object, but its properties can not measured because the data happens to be masked at the position, the object's identify is stored in the ForcedWarpMasked Table.
-The ForcedWarpExtended table contains the single epoch forced photometry fluxes within the SDSS R5, R6, and R7 apertures \citep{2002AJ....123..485S}.
-ForcedWarpLensing contains the contains the mean lensing parameters \citep{1995ApJ...449..460K} of objects detected in stacked images measured on the individual single epoch data.
-The individual epoch measurements are not reported, only their mean.
-ForcedMeanObject has the mean properties of the individual forced measurements, including PSF, Kron, and aperture magnitudes, and R5, R6, and R7 apertures.
-See \cite{magnier2017b}.
+Where the field-of-view of the exposure contains the position of the object, but its properties can not measured because the data happens to be masked at the position, the missing object's ObjectID is stored in the ForcedWarpMasked Table to indicate that it was in the field of view of the telescope at the time of the exposure, but could not be measured.
+It is important to distinguish this case from the case where a non-detection arises from a lack of signal to noise, but there are active pixels at the position and an upper limit can be obtained from the properties of the warp image.